zsrtp/geckopatcher/gui/web/README.md

 ## How to compile

-The web patcher uses [trunk](https://trunkrs.dev) to build itself.
+The web patcher is built using [trunk](https://trunkrs.dev).
 It can be installed from cargo with `cargo install trunk`.
 Once that is installed, you can build the project by running `trunk build`.
 This will compile and package the web application to the `dist` folder.
 The option `--release` is available to build a release version.